 Museo delle Sinopie.
 The first stage of the frescoes work, the sinopia is the drawing made on the first layer of the plaster, and the Museum of the Sinopie is a fascinating display of how the artists worked, jotted down the first sketches of their future masterpieces.

 This one-of-a-kind collection was discovered almost by chance after the bombings on Pisa during World War II caused a huge fire within the Cemetery.
 This is when citizens were forced to pull the frescoes from the walls in the hope to save a large of them.
 This is how the stunning, “hidden” part of the frescoes was revealed.
+Even if you are only on a day trip from Florence to Pisa, try not to miss this museum.

 Museo delle Sinopie admission fee: Museo delle Sinopie is part of the Campo dei Miracoli, for all the landmarks how it works is: 1 landmark, 5 euro; 2 landmarks, 7 euro; 3 landmarks, 8 euro.
 You can always add the Cathedral because it’s free but you need to include it in the pass otherwise you won’t be able to go through the ticket barrier.